 As the Syracuse Crunch celebrate its 20th year of existence, Dan D’Uva takes us through the history of professional hockey in Syracuse:

 The first ever Calder Cup was handed out in Syracuse.
 You’d assume the Syracuse Stars, playoff champions in the inaugural International-American Hockey League season, would’ve been the team doing the Cup lifting.
-Not so.

 The title run in 1937 for the Stars was completed too soon for a trophy to be cast and christened.